krateoplatformops/github-rest-dynamic-controller-plugin/README.md

 # Krateo Github Plugin for `rest-dynamic-controller`

-This web service addresses some inconsistencies in the GitHub API's.
+This web service addresses some inconsistencies in the GitHub REST API's.
+The documentation of the GitHub REST API is available at [https://docs.github.com/en/rest](https://docs.github.com/en/rest?apiVersion=2022-11-28).
 This web service is written for [`rest-dynamic-controller`](https://github.com/krateoplatformops/rest-dynamic-controller/), the dynamic controller instaciated by [`oasgen-provider`](https://github.com/krateoplatformops/oasgen-provider).
 In particular, this plugin is design to work alongside the [`github-provider-kog`](https://github.com/krateoplatformops/github-provider-kog-chart).